tremor-rs/tremor-www-docs/course/contributing/index.md

 1. Identify similar [existing issues](https://github.com/tremor-rs/tremor-runtime/search?q=&type=Issues&utf8=%E2%9C%93) to up-vote.
 2. If none found, [raise a new issue](https://github.com/tremor-rs/tremor-runtime/issues/new).
-3. Be descriptive with your testcase
+3. Be descriptive with your testcase.

 ---